Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Machine learning methods for automatic classification

-The locality of this PCA variant is both its disadvantage and its advantage.
-On the one hand, it requires more data than the global variant, as each point in the phase diagram is analyzed separately.
-On the other hand, it is not influenced by the distribution of the data in the parameter space.
-It works even when the representation of points from different phases is uneven.
-In some cases, it can even be used to analyze a single point in a parameter space.
-A crucial finding of our work is that when the analysis of the $f$ and $d$ configurations is combined, the local variant also reveals the sharp crossover between the WL and DI regimes of the FKM.
+A crucial finding of our work is that when the analysis of the $f$ and $d$ configurations is combined, the PCA reveals the sharp crossover between the WL and AI regimes of the FKM.

-Finally, it is important to highlight some general properties of Principal Component Analysis (PCA) that affect phase analysis.
 PCA is a nonparametric method that does not require additional information or tuning beyond the data itself.
-However, its linear nature makes PCA both simple, fast, and reversible, but also limits its ability to capture complex, nonlinear orderings.
+Its linear nature makes automatic phase analysis simple, fast, and interpretable, but also limits its ability to capture complex non-linear orderings.
 A partial solution to this limitation is kernel PCA (kPCA), which introduces nonlinearity through the use of kernels.
 However, these kernels must be carefully designed for each specific problem, requiring prior knowledge of the data structure.
 This contradicts the main objective of our study.
 Consequently, we explored other methods that, although more complex, do not suffer from this limitation.